New Jersey picks Danish firm Orsted for wind energy project

 Public Service Enterprise Group will assist with the project and has the option to invest in it.

-Orsted already operates a windmill farm off Block Island in Rhode Island, and has leases for other projects off New Jersey and Massachusetts.
+Orsted already operates a windmill farm off Rhode Island's Block Island and has leases for other projects off New Jersey and Massachusetts.

 New Jersey Gov. Phil Murphy has set a goal of having his state generate all its energy from clean sources by 2050.